 The ARTG ID is the primary identifier used to identify therapeutic goods as included in the Australian Register of Therapeutic Goods (ARTG).
 It is used for review process internally.
 It may also be used externally for mapping purposes and identification of products.

-The ARTG ID reference set provides numerical values associated with the CTPP to support review processes and product identification internally.
+The ARTG ID reference set provides a map between CTPP concepts and their associated ARTG Ids to support review processes and product identification internally.
 It can also be used externally for mapping purposes.